Electricity Filing Manual – Chapter 5 – Engagement

 - an overview of the project-specific engagement activities; and

 - a description of the outcomes of the project-specific engagement activities; or

 - the circumstances and justification for not undertaking project-specific engagement activities.

 Each of these information requirements is discussed in further detail in the following sections.

-The CER also expects companies to continue effective engagement activities with the public and Indigenous communities during the construction and operation phases of a project.
+The CER also expects companies to continue effective engagement activities with the public and Indigenous Nations during the construction and operation phases of a project.
 The CER’s requirements for engagement related to operations and maintenance activities on pipelines can be found on the CER’s website in the “Operations and Maintenance Activities on Pipelines Regulated Under the National Energy Board Act: Requirements and Guidance Notes (January 2013)”.